-In 2022 and 2023 the minimum reserve requirements ratio at the NBR was 8 per cent. for RON denominated balances and 5 per cent. for EUR denominated balances.
-The interest paid by the NBR for the reserves held by the Issuer with the NBR varied between 0.69 to 0.76 per cent. per year for RON reserves, between 0.02 to 0.08 per cent. for EUR denominated reserves.
+In 2022 the minimum reserve requirements ratio at the NBR was 8 per cent. for RON denominated balances and 5 per cent. for EUR denominated balances.
+The interest paid by the NBR for the reserves held by the Issuer with the NBR varied between 0.48 to 0.69 per cent. per year for RON reserves, between 0.01 per cent. for EUR denominated reserves.

-In total, as at 30 June 2023, BT Group had RON 22.76 billion in cash and current accounts with national banks, (a 56.5 per cent. increase compared to 31 December 2022 when the BT Group had RON 14.54 billion in cash and current accounts with national banks and a 29.9 per cent. increase compared to 30 June 2022 when it had RON 17.52 billion), out of which RON 20.05 billion as at 30 June 2023, RON 12.65 billion at the end of 2022, RON 16.764 billion at the end of 2021 and respectively RON 20.98 billion at the end of 2020 were held for the Issuer (without including the accrual and interest receivables).
+In total, as at 31 December 2022, BT Group had RON 14.54 billion in cash and current accounts with national banks, (a 20.63 per cent. decrease compared to 31 December 2021 when the BT Group had RON 18.32 billion in cash and current accounts with national banks and further decrease compared to 2020 when it had RON 22.13 billion), out of which RON 12.65 billion at the end of 2022, RON 16.764 billion at the end of 2021 and respectively RON 20.97 billion at the end of 2020 were held for the Issuer (without including the accrual and interest receivables).

-As at 30 June 2023, the liquidity ratio was 48.85 per cent. at Issuer level.
-As at the same date cash and current accounts with national banks amounted to RON 20,048 million at Issuer level, 58.5 per cent. higher compared to 31 December 2022 and above the minimum acceptable level required by the NBR to cover liquidity risk.
-Cash and current accounts with central banks consisted of mainly of cash on hand and placements with central banks, 78 per cent. of the total balance (RON 15.7 billion at Issuer level) being represented by the minimum required reserve held with the NBR (RON 8.6 billion at Issuer level as at 31 December 2022).
+As at 31 December 2022, the liquidity ratio was 44.5 per cent. at Issuer level.
+As at the same date cash and current accounts with national banks amounted to RON 12,645 million at Issuer level, 25 per cent. lower compared to 31 December 2021, but above the minimum acceptable level required by the NBR to cover liquidity risk.
+Cash and current accounts with central banks consisted of mainly of cash on hand and placements with central banks, 68 per cent. of the total balance (RON 8.6 billion at Issuer level) being represented by the minimum required reserve held with the NBR.